 The site of the Innovation Park Medway Area falls within both Medway Council and Tonbridge & Malling Borough Council boundaries.
-The success of the project is dependent on the collaboration of Tonbridge & Malling with Medway and their joint agreement of the scheme objectives however, the intention is to re-invest any income received from the development of the northern site to progress commercial use on the remainder of the site.
+The success of the project is dependent on the collaboration of Tonbridge & Malling with Medway and their joint agreement of the scheme objectives.